Killing of Sherry Hart

-Sherry Elaine Lyall (February 10, 1959 – January 15, 1984; later Sherry Hart) was an American woman who was murdered on January 15, 1984, in Ashe County, North Carolina.
-Hart was first reported missing by local police as a vanishing.
+Sherry Elaine Lyall (February 10, 1959 – January 15, 1984; later Sherry Hart) was an American woman who was murdered on January 15, 1984, in Ashe County, North Carolina, United States.
+Hart was first reported missing by local police as a disappearance.

 Background

 Sherry Elaine Hart (née Lyall) was a divorcee and the mother of a daughter, April (later April Billings; born 1976 or 1977 depending on information sources).

 Sherry was expecting a date on the night of January 15.
 After being stood up, she joined friends Richard Lynn Bare (b.
 July 6, 1964) and Jeffrey Scott "Jeff" Burgess (born 1964 or 1965) that Sunday.

 After riding along North Carolina Highway 16 that night with Bare and Burgess in Bare's white 1977 Ford Mustang, Hart stated she needed a rest stop.
 They stopped in a wooded area about a quarter mile from a 2000-foot cliff known informally as "Jumpingoff Place" so that Hart could go to the bathroom.
 As she returned from the woods, however, Bare caught up with her and started making sexual advances.
 After Hart continually rebuffed him, Bare became infuriated and slammed Hart with his pistol.
 Right before getting back into the car, Bare began giving orders for Burgess to drive them to an area on NC 16 near a bar place, almost one quarter-mile from the Blue Ridge Parkway.

 Upon reaching this destination, Bare bolted from the Mustang with Hart, the latter bleeding heavily.
 Bare then told Burgess to drive down the road, come back, and retrieve him later.
 Later, Burgess told law enforcement that Bare had threatened to kill Burgess and his family if he (Burgess) ever told police what happened.
 Burgess cooperated with police and law enforcement officials regarding what happened the night of Sunday, January 15, 1984, near the West Jefferson area.